-For example, it is common to see that in the store, you can find margarine that says バター風味 (Bataa fuumi) “Butter fuumi”.
-This wording is especially noticeable when it comes to cheese which is something relatively expensive in the Japanese grocery store チェダー風味 (chedaa fuumi) “Chedar taste” or マスカルポーネチーズ風味 (Mascarpoone chiizu fuumi) “Mascarpone cheese fuumi”.
+For example, it is common to see margarine in the store that says バター風味 (Bataa fuumi) “Butter fuumi”.
+This wording is especially noticeable when it comes to cheese, which is something relatively expensive in the Japanese grocery store. チェダー風味 (chedaa fuumi) “cheddar flavor” or マスカルポーネチーズ風味 (mascarpoone chiizu fuumi) “mascarpone cheese fuumi”.

-Besides the different words in Japanese that record that something is tasty, sometimes there’s also the need to be able to explain the different flavors of something or what’s the main taste of some food.
-Especially when explaining common foods that present a slight twist.
-Or they also will come in handy when explaining an international or exotic dish to someone who hasn’t tried it or wants to more or less know the taste of it before lining up for 3 hours just to find that the expensive and unique dish was not their cup of tea.
+Or they’ll come in handy when explaining an international or exotic dish to someone who hasn’t tried it, or wants to know more or less what it tastes like before waiting in line for 3 hours only to find out that the expensive and unique dish isn’t their cup of tea.